 According to the Alzheimer’s Association, “Alzheimer’s is the most common form of dementia, a general term for memory loss and other cognitive abilities serious enough to interfere with everyday life.”

 How can you know whether your forgetfulness is a sign of Alzheimer’s or just the result of aging?

 Missing one monthly payment is not a cause for alarm.
 That can happen to anyone at any age.
 But if you are forgetting to pay your bills month after month even after instituting a reminder or organization system, you may want to mention that to your doctor.

 Having trouble recalling memories.

 This is normal.
-Just like when you have a lot stored in your closet and it takes awhile to dig something out, if you are in your golden years, you have a lot stored in your memory!
-Give yourself grace if it takes you a couple minutes to retrieve a memory.
+Just like when you have a lot stored in your closet and it takes a while to dig something out, if you are in your golden years, you have a lot stored in your memory!
+Give yourself grace if it takes you a couple of minutes to retrieve a memory.
 There is more cause for concern if you are constantly forgetting things that happened recently.

 This is normal, too, especially if you are able to recall the name after hearing some context clues.
 Be patient with yourself.
 You have met a lot of people in your lifetime!
 It would be unreasonable to expect you to remember everyone’s name.

 Ever set down your glasses and totally forget where you put them?
 Or maybe you forgot where you left your purse and you had to spend a long time hunting for it?
 If this happens once in a while, there is no cause for concern.